Last Updated on

 - 1 cucumber, sliced

-- Combine tomatoes and cucumbers in a colander over a large bowl, and sprinkle salt over
+Combine tomatoes and cucumbers in a colander over a large bowl, sprinkle salt over.

-- Let sit for an hour or two, and you can squeeze out extra liquid through a cheesecloth, or smash the tomatoes and cucumbers with a potato masher like we did!
+Let sit an hour or two and you can squeeze out the extra liquid through a cheesecloth, or smash the tomatoes and cucumbers with a potato masher like we did!

-- Then run the tomato water through a fine mesh strainer as well to get out any seeds or pulp that made it through the colander.
+Then run the tomato water through a fine mesh strainer as well to get out any seeds or pulp that made it through.

-Garnish with a celery stalk, lemon wedge, parsley, or tomatoes!
+Garnish with a celery stick, lemon wedge, parsley or tomatoes.

 Unbleached Cheesecloth 9 Sq ft 100% Cotton Reusable-Great Filter or Strainer for Cheese/Kombucha scoby/Glass jar/Wine making

 Cuisinart CTG-00-3MS Set of 3 Fine Mesh Stainless Steel Strainers

 Kikkerland Biodegradable Paper Straws, Birch, Box of 144